Guidance on how you can keep safe and what rules are in place to protect people at alert level 4.

 Yes, but this form of childcare should only be used when no other methods are available.
 Children should not be cared for outside of their home if they are ill, or by anyone who is ill.
 Adults dropping off children for childcare should not enter someone else’s home.

 Are activities and clubs for children allowed to run?

 No (unless they are provided online).
 Mixing between households is not permitted during alert level 4 except in limited circumstances.
 No indoor or outdoor gatherings are allowed.
 This includes activities such as Scouts groups, parent and toddler groups and dance classes.
+Depending on the primary nature of the activity, it is possible that organisations whose primary purpose is not childcare may find that they are not able to operate as ‘holiday activity clubs’ under the current circumstances.
 This reflects that people including children should not be spending time with people they do not live with unless essential.

 Clubs used as childcare, such as holiday or wrap-around childcare, can continue.

 Please see the childcare and play guidance for further information.